-CTMP 3321.03 Between Story and Memory: Representations of the Holocaust.
-I: Bearing Witness: At a time when the Holocaust is receding into history, the imperative to "never forget" acquires new urgency.
-In this class, we will focus on various, often disparate, modes of talking about the unspeakable, and explore the ethical implications of the writer's or film-maker's effort to convert it into a story.
+CTMP 3321.03 Representations of the Holocaust I: Bearing Witness: At a time when the Holocaust is receding into history, the imperative to "never forget" acquires new urgency.
+In this class, we will focus on various, often disparate, modes of talking about the unspeakable, and explore the ethical implications of the writer's effort to convert it into a story.
 Can horror be accommodated in discourse?
 Is there a privileged genre that would do justice to suffering?
-These and other questions will arise from the examination of eye-witness accounts of camp survivors and excerpts from Holocaust diaries written in the ghetto.
+These and other questions will arise from the examination of eyewitness accounts of camp survivors and excerpts from Holocaust diaries written in the ghetto.
 In addition, we will consider the attempts of prominent contemporary thinkers to account for the genesis of the Holocaust and to prompt philosophy to confront the Holocaust.
 The class material includes excerpts from films, documentaries and other video-taped material.
 Guest speakers will be invited for lectures, recollection and discussion.